Skip to content

 Making websites accessible

-Accessibility for websites is important because it ensures that everyone, regardless of their abilities or disabilities, can access and use the internet effectively.
-It promotes inclusivity by removing barriers to information and services, allowing people with disabilities to participate fully in online activities.
+Website accessibility is important because it ensures everyone can access and use the internet effectively.
+It promotes inclusivity by removing barriers to information and services, allowing people with disability to participate fully online.
 It is not just a legal requirement.

 Always: